camunda/camunda-docs-manual/site/src/documents/api-references/rest/history/get-detail.html.md

   <tr>
     <td>time</td>
     <td>String</td>
-    <td>The time when this historic detail occurred has the format <code>yyyy-MM-dd'T'HH:mm:ss</code>.</td>
+    <td>The time when this historic detail occurred, has the format <code>yyyy-MM-dd'T'HH:mm:ss</code>.</td>
   </tr>
 </table>

 Depending on the concrete instance of the historic detail it contains further properties.
-In case of an <code>HistoricVariableUpdate</code> the following properties are also provided:
+In case of a <code>HistoricVariableUpdate</code> the following properties are also provided:

 <table class="table table-striped">
   <tr>